Moalboal, Philippines Guide

 Best Time to Visit

-The best time to visit Moalboal is during the dry season, which runs from November to May.
-During these months, you can expect sunny skies, calm seas, and ideal conditions for diving and snorkeling.
-The shoulder months of October and June can also be pleasant, with fewer crowds and still relatively good weather.
-Avoid the rainy season from June to September, as heavy rainfall can disrupt travel plans and limit outdoor activities.
+The best time to visit Moalboal is during the dry season, which runs from **December to May**.
+During these months, you can expect sunny skies, calm seas, and lower humidity, making it ideal for diving, snorkeling, and other outdoor activities.
+The months of March and April are particularly popular due to the consistently good weather.
+While the rainy season (June to November) can still be enjoyable, expect occasional showers and potentially rougher seas.

 Transportation